graphcore-research/pytorch-approx-topk/README.md

   Approximate Top-k for Increased Parallelism;
   O Key, L Ribar, A Cattaneo, L Hudlass-Galley, D Orr ](https://oscarkey.github.io/approx-topk.html)_

+The implementation is quite fast, but we welcome any contributions from CUDA experts.
+In Figure 1, we compare against `torch.argmax()`, which is a reasonable upper-bound on how fast this kernel could be.
+There's still room for improvement!

 ## Using the library
 Requires: Python >3.10, PyTorch >=2.4, Ninja (`ninja-build`), CUDA toolkit matching your version of PyTorch